Azure/impact-reporting-samples/Onboarding/Connector/Dynatrace Connector/Scripts/Documentation/BashScriptTsgAndFaq.md

 If you do not wish to generate the secret via the script please follow the instructions at [this link](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=client-secret#add-credentials) to create a client secret manually for the application 'DynatraceImpactReportingConnectorApp'

 This covers the common scenarios encountered while running the `azure-impact-reporting-onboarding.sh` script.
-For issues not covered here, create a github issue [here](https://github.com/Azure/impact-reporting-samples/issues/new?template=Blank+issue)
+For issues not covered here, create a Github issue [here](https://github.com/Azure/impact-reporting-samples/issues/new?template=Blank+issue)